Vacation at Lake Bled in Slovenia

 Slovenia

-When Bled in Slovenia was still part of Yugoslavia, Villa Bled served as the summer residence of President Tito.
+When Bled in Slovenia was still part of Yugoslavia, the Villa Bled served as President Tito's summer residence.
 The villa is located just outside the town of Bled.
 Today it is used as a hotel.
 We therefore only make a flying visit to the park.
 The building is more reminiscent of a mansion than a hotel.
-The park in which it is located only reinforces this impression.
-In any case, the view of the lake from the park is magnificent.
-For this reason alone, a detour to the end of the lake from the old town of Bled is worthwhile.
+The park in which it is located reinforces this impression.
+The view of the lake from the park is magnificent.
+For this reason alone, a detour to the end of the lake from the old town is worthwhile.

 Vila Bled *